Accumulating vs Distributing ETFs – Which to Choose in Poland

 Tax on Distributing ETF Dividends

 When a distributing ETF pays you a dividend, it constitutes capital income in Poland, subject to the 19% flat tax (known as "podatek Belki").
-The full picture:
+The full tax chain on US-sourced dividends through an Irish ETF:

 Tax on Accumulating ETFs

 With accumulating ETFs, the tax situation in Poland is considerably simpler.
 As long as you hold your units without selling, no taxable event occurs.
-Dividends reinvested inside the fund do not trigger Polish tax obligations on your end.
+Dividends reinvested inside the fund do not trigger Polish tax obligations.

 You only pay tax when you sell units — 19% on the difference between your sale price and purchase price.
 This means: